-b) In the more modern skating technique both skis are at an angle to the forward direction, forming a characteristic letter V. Like ice skating and using the poles simultaneously the skier progresses by pushing off the edge of one ski whilst propelling the other ski into a glide along the snow before pushing off from the other ski.
+b) In the more recent skating technique (introduced in the 1990s) both skis are at an angle to the forward direction, forming a characteristic letter V. Like ice skating and using the poles simultaneously the skier progresses by pushing off the edge of one ski whilst propelling the other ski into a glide along the snow before pushing off from the other ski.